How to Repair SQL Server Database with a Corrupt Log File

 Method 2 – Rebuild Corrupt Transaction Log File

 By rebuilding the corrupt log file to you can make the database accessible again.
-To do so, follow the below-mentioned steps:
+To repair SQL Server database with a Corrupt Log File, follow the below-mentioned steps:

 Step 1: Set the database in EMERGENCY MODE by using the following command: